 For the 40" mill and sifter we recommend a minimum 10x10 room with a 9 foot ceiling.

 For the 48" mill and sifter we recommend a minimum 12x 16 room with a 10 foot ceiling.

 Not nearly as much as you might expect.
 All mills come with canvas covers which attach between the mill and the collection bucket.
 Most of the dust in a mill room is due to moving flour away from the mill, and is similar to what a mixer might produce.

 Our mills run around 85 decibels which is about the same as a shop vac.

 Yes.
 Andrew is available to travel on-site to setup and install the mill after it is received.

 Do you provide training?

 Yes, at the time of setup and installation.
-Our mills are made domestically and uses daily in our production bakery; we're happy to help troubleshoot any issues that arise, or share operational observations that we've learned over years of milling on-site and baking with fresh-milled flour.
+Our mills are made domestically and used daily in our production bakery!
+We're happy to help troubleshoot any issues that arise, or share operational observations and tips that we've learned over years of milling on-site and baking with fresh-milled flour.